MLOps Consulting Services: A Buyer's Guide for 2026

 | Cloud or platform engineer | IAM, networking, environments, infrastructure controls |

 If a vendor shows up with strategy consultants and no senior hands-on engineer, walk away.
-MLOps is won in implementation detail.
+MLOps gets won in implementation detail.

 |---|---|

-Those bands are useful, but they can mislead.
+Those bands are directional, not a quote.
 Cheap hourly rates often hide slow delivery, weak architecture, or a team mix that overuses junior engineers.
 Expensive rates are justified only when the vendor shortens decision cycles and avoids rework.

 What good pricing looks like